Heamoor

 There are a several good country parks in the Heamoor area like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

-The area around Heamoor features a number of interesting towns including Callington, Polperro, and St Ives.
+There are a number of towns near Heamoor including Callington, Polperro, and St Ives.

 There are a several good hills in the area around Heamoor like Kit Hill Country Park.

-The area close to Heamoor boasts some of the best historic buildings including Mount Edgcumbe House and Country Park.
+The area around Heamoor's best historic buildings can be found at Mount Edgcumbe House and Country Park.

 Heamoor History